ptro-development/docker-centos6-python-development/README.md

 # docker-centos6-python-development
-Build of docker image for basic python development by using Ansible-2 based on CentOS6.

-Finall built python docker image is friendly to Vim developers.
+Build of docker image for basic python development by using Ansible-2 based on CentOs6.Finall built of python docker image is friendly to Vim developers.
+Things like
+- python-pip
+- python-setuptools
+- python-nose
+- python-mock
+- etc ...

+are available.
 Look for more details at relevant ansible module triggered from dockerfile.

 # To build python docker image run (this will take a while so get some tee / coffee)
 ```